-- The first scenario refers to the case when there observation is made that maintenance is not successful. - The second scenario assumes two failure events of maintenance and restoration resource, leading to a reduction in recovered capacity due to the reduction in restorative capacity which eventually results in a reduction of the port's expected resilience. - The third scenario simulates the impacts of failures of backup utility system and quick evacuation, and results indicate that the reduction in restorative capacity has a larger adverse impact on resilience.
+- The first scenario refers to the case when there observation is made that maintenance is not successful. - The second scenario assumes two failure events of maintenance and restoration resource, leading to a reduction in recovered capacity due to the reduction in restorative capacity which eventually results in a reduction of the port's expected resilience. - The third scenario simulates the impacts of failures of backup utility system and quick evacuation, and results indicate that the reduction in restorative capacity has a larger adverse impact on resilience. - The fourth scenario accounts for failure of all four variables, dropping the expected resilience of the port to 55%.

-FIGURE 3: Y axis indicates the resilience, and X axis indicates the probability.
+FIGURE 3.
+Y axis indicates the resilience, and X axis indicates the probability.
 This figure shows the compression of the probability distributions of the port resilience for different scenarios [7].